hharryyf/codeforcepractice/README.md

 the back.
 When we deal with a deletion query we just delete a_i one by one, and this would achieved an amortized O(nlogn) complexity. https://vjudge.net/problem/CodeForces-374D

+268. Ann and Books (diff=2500, Mo's algorithm)
+The problem simply asks to count the number of pairs such that the prefix sum differs by k.
+Counting the number of v in a range is usually undoable by range trees/fenwick trees.
+Hence, we use Mo's algorithm to solve the problem.
+We maintain a cnt hash map which counts the number of occurence of each prefix, and the rest of the problem is routine Mo's insert and deletion.
+The overall complexity of the solution is O(qsqrt(n)). https://codeforces.com/problemset/problem/877/F